What is the PiCAT Test?

 In the Word Knowledge section, you will have to answer 16 questions based on your knowledge of words and written language.

-Each question is multiple-choice, so you will have a number of potential answers to consider.
+Each question is multiple-choice, so you will have several potential answers to consider.

 In the paragraph comprehension section, you will be presented with a short piece of text and will need to identify the meaning of the paragraph.